HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Notice those followers who regularly engage, give them something free as a treat.
 See if you can help them in your area of expertise.
 Test your ideas and products on them before going big.
 ### Learn from others
 - Be a _**conscious** consumer_ of your inspiring creators. _**Learn**_ their system.
 Join their email lists, read their blogs, watch their viral content, study their product landing pages, and *buy their courses* to get new ideas for your own.
 Make your product a remix of theirs.
+- Learning is problem-solving, not hoarding as much knowledge as you can.
 - Always have this question in your mind: "What's so good about this?
 How can it be better?"

 ## Idea validation